CorkAI/Meetup3/README.md

 between docments.
 - Type ```python doccluster.py```

+The following blog post provides a short description of this program: https://nickgrattandatascience.wordpress.com/2018/03/15/document-clustering-example/

 The output file 'docclust.png' is written in folder 'output_images'.
  - Use scp to copy the output images to your local machine for inspection:
  	- (linux, mac, cygwin): open a new shell on your local machine and create a fresh empty directory.
 Then copy the output images to your local system: